 Building on client’s strengths, Claire employs Cognitive Behavior Therapy (CBT) to change negative thoughts and behaviors to free a client from barriers they feel are holding them back in life.
 She also incorporates Dialectical Behavior Therapy (DBT) to improve areas of mindfulness, interpersonal skills, and regulation of emotions and distress.

-Claire’s areas of expertise include anxiety, eating disorders, self-injury, bipolar disorder, depression, traumatic brain injury (TBI) personality disorders, personal development, and grief.
+Claire’s areas of expertise include anxiety, self-injury, bipolar disorder, depression, personality disorders, personal development, and grief.
 Claire also has experience in the field of Critical Incident Stress Management (CISM) and was a member of the Northern Illinois CISM team for a number of years.

 Claire earned her Master’s degree in Community Counseling at Argosy University in Schaumburg, Illinois.
 She has worked in a variety of settings that include an outpatient psychiatric unit specializing in self-injury, community mental health agencies and private practices with a wide range of clients.
 In her spare time, Claire loves reading, going to the movies, hiking, and spending time with her rescue dogs and cats.

 For our Ann Arbor location: